Power Role Play: Dressing For Success Makes You Successful

 Dressing the part exudes competence and credibility, and instills confidence.

-When it comes to judging others, we perceive a broad range of personal characteristics through clothing choice.
-We jump to conclusions about viewpoints, values, and professional competence based, at least initially, not on what someone says, but on what they wear.
-Yet research reveals that we apply the same standards to ourselves: Dressing for success exudes credibility, and instills confidence.
+As I discuss in another column, there are certain things people remember about what we wear.
+When it comes to judging others, we also perceive a broad range of personal characteristics through clothing choice.
+We jump to conclusions about viewpoints, values, and professional competence-based, at least initially, not on what someone says, but on what they wear.
+Yet research reveals that we apply the same standards to ourselves: Dressing for success exudes credibility and instills confidence.

 Men Suited for Power Playing